Beers15/reading-notes/Readings_Context-API.md

 3) What are you most excited about trying to implement or see how it works?

-    * Building an app that manages complex state use reducers via the useReducer hook or Redux
+    * Building an app that manages complex state by using reducers via the useReducer hook or Redux

 --------------